emsesp/EMS-ESP32/README.md

 and hit **reload** to activate them all.

 Next download espurna by cloning the git repository from https://github.com/xoseperez/espurna.git.
-Either from a terminla using 'git clone' or the GUI interface.
+Either from a terminal using 'git clone' or the GUI interface.
 From VSC open the folder ``espurna\code``
  - open a terminal window (ctrl-`)
  - Install the node modules: ``npm install --only=dev``
  - Build the web interface:  ``node node_modules/gulp/bin/gulp.js``